All Episodes

 It's a little late for that.

-Boy, is PR team screwed him again.
+Boy, his PR team screwed him again.

 Pull the plug.

-Because you were a selfish SOB sticking it to your first sponsor that screwed you.
+Oh, Lord, he's bringing in religion because you were a selfish SOB sticking it to your first sponsor that screwed you.

-He's a P word.
+He's a P-word.

-Uh I knew this would steam me.
+I knew this would steam me.

 Completely selfish.